UPHL-BioNGS/Cecret/README.md

 - [mafft](https://mafft.cbrc.jp/alignment/software/) - for multiple sequence alignment (optional, relatedness must be set to "true")
 - [minimap2](https://github.com/lh3/minimap2) - an alternative to bwa
 - [multiqc](https://multiqc.info/) - summary of results
-- [nextalign](https://github.com/neherlab/nextalign) - for phylogenetic tree generation (optional, relatedness must be set to "true", and msa must be set to "nextalign")
+- [nextclade](https://clades.nextstrain.org/) - for SARS-CoV-2 clade classification (optional: aligned fasta can be used from this analysis when relatedness is set to "true" and msa is set to "nextclade")
-- [nextclade](https://clades.nextstrain.org/) - for SARS-CoV-2 clade classification
 - [pangolin](https://github.com/cov-lineages/pangolin) - for SARS-CoV-2 lineage classification
 - [pango collapse](https://github.com/MDU-PHL/pango-collapse) - for SARS-CoV-2 lineage tracing
 - [phytreeviz](https://github.com/moshi4/phyTreeViz) - for visualizing phylogenetic trees